stamen/map-gl-style-build/README.md

 1. The **styles** directory, which contains each style you want to build.
 Each style is defined as a JS module that exports two plain JS objects:
     1. `context`: The variables this style defines that will be passed to layers during the build
-    2. `template`: The style, which is a [Mapbox GL style](https://docs.mapbox.com/mapbox-gl-js/style-spec/), the only difference being that `layers` is an array of layer ids.
+    2. `template`: The style, which is a [MapLibre GL style](https://maplibre.org/maplibre-style-spec/) or [Mapbox GL style](https://docs.mapbox.com/mapbox-gl-js/style-spec/), the only difference being that `layers` is an array of layer ids.
 2. The **layers** directory, which contains each layer that will be included in a style.
 Each layer is defined as a JS module that exports a default function.
 The function takes one parameter: `context`, which contains the variables passed from the style.
 The function must return two objects:
     1. `baseStyle`: The base style object